bloominstituteoftechnology/Sprint-Challenge--UI-Responsive/Answers.md

 Block elements take up the entire width of their container.
 A heading is a block element by default.
 Inline elements line up next to each other, side by side.
 Imgs are inline elements by default.

-While using flexbox, what axis are you using when you use the property: align-items: center?
+3. While using flexbox, what axis are you using when you use the property: align-items: center?

+You are using the cross-axis.
+By default align-items: center would move an element to the center of the vertical axis.

-What is the difference between fixed layout, adaptive layout, fluid layout, and responsive layout?
+4. What is the difference between fixed layout, adaptive layout, fluid layout, and responsive layout?

+Fixed layouts only look good on the screen size(s) that they were designed for.
+Fixed layouts do not respond to changes in screen size.
+Adaptive layouts are created to work at different specific screen-widths, but doesn't work well at the in-between sizes.
+Fluid layouts are more responisve than adaptive, using  % rather than px.
+With fluid layouts, elements move around to fit on a screen.
+Responsive layouts use % and rem to look the best regardless of screen sizes.

-Why do we need to use the CSS property max-width on the outter most container in a responsive website?
+5. Why do we need to use the CSS property max-width on the outter most container in a responsive website?